TanJunHong/CZ4010-Project/README.md

 - Do not reuse your password
 - Use a highly-varied set of different characters (alphanumeric, symbols, spaces)
     * Best if it is generated through a reputable password management tool (or ours!)
 - Use sufficiently long password
-  * We did not set a minimum master password strength for easier testing of this project.
-In real-life cases, it is important to set a sufficiently long password that takes long to brute-force.
 - Do not include personal information or words in the password
 - Never share your password, not even with your most trusted friends!